| INTERVIEW

 and more even production of baby fish, recruitment to the fisheries.

-But it’s all predicated on getting those exploitation rates
+But its all predicated on getting those exploitation rates

 down.